cobalthq/cobalt-product-public-docs/content/en/Methodologies/_index.md

 can limit the test to either of the individual methodologies:

 ![Choice of Methodologies](/gsg/WebOrAPI.png "Choose a pentest methodology for Web + API assets")

+## Testing Approaches

+Understanding the level of testing access provided to the team is critical to defining the scope and depth of testing.
+We offer three standard approaches:

+### Black-box Testing

+In a black-box engagement, testers are given no internal knowledge of the application or infrastructure.
+They simulate an external attacker with no privileged access, relying entirely on publicly available information and exposed functionality.
+This approach tests how the application performs under real-world attack conditions but may not uncover deeper or logic-based flaws due to limited visibility.

+### Grey-box Testing

+In a grey-box engagement, testers are provided with partial knowledge, such as valid user credentials, limited API documentation, or an overview of the application’s architecture.
+This approach balances realism with efficiency, allowing deeper testing of authenticated functionality, access control, and business logic flaws while retaining an external attack perspective.

+### White-box Testing

+In a white-box engagement, testers are given full access to internal documentation, architecture diagrams, source code, configuration details, and test accounts with various roles.
+This method enables comprehensive coverage and is ideal for identifying deep-seated vulnerabilities, insecure configurations, and architectural weaknesses.